In this section, we’ll explain how to configure e-mail delivery for forms created with the FormMaster plugin.

 From

 Enter the sender’s email address.
-By default, it’s configured as [_site_title] <wordpress@domainname>
+By default, it’s configured as [_site_title] <wordpress@domainname> .
+You can customize this address.

 Subject

 Define the e-mail subject.
-The default is [_site_title] Contact request
+The default is [_site_title] Contact request.

 Message body